B. R. Ambedkar: Education

-Studies at the London School of Economics

-In October 1916, he enrolled for the Bar course at Gray's Inn, and at the same time enrolled at the London School of Economics where he started working on a doctoral thesis.
+In 1916, he completed his second master's thesis, National Dividend of India – A Historic and Analytical Study, for a second M.A.
+On 9 May, he presented the paper Castes in India: Their Mechanism, Genesis and Development before a seminar conducted by the anthropologist Alexander Goldenweiser.
+Ambedkar received his Ph.D. degree in economics at Columbia in 1927.In October 1916, he enrolled for the Bar course at Gray's Inn, and at the same time enrolled at the London School of Economics where he started working on a doctoral thesis.
 In June 1917, he returned to India because his scholarship from Baroda ended.
 His book collection was dispatched on a different ship from the one he was on, and that ship was torpedoed and sunk by a German submarine.
 He got permission to return to London to submit his thesis within four years.
 He returned at the first opportunity, and completed a master's degree in 1921.
 His thesis was on "The problem of the rupee: Its origin and its solution".
 In 1923, he completed a D.Sc. in Economics which was awarded from University of London, and the same year he was called to the Bar by Gray's Inn.